charliewahl/FloodRiskAnalysis/README.md

 * **URBAN ATLAS 2018** Landuse <a href="https://land.copernicus.eu/local/urban-atlas/urban-atlas-2018?tab=download">Urban Atlas 2018</a> and select `Dresden` in the `Download`.
 After selecting the Data ýou need to download and extract the files into the `Vector Data` Folder

-* **Geofabrik OSM Data** visit <a href="https://download.geofabrik.de/europe/germany/sachsen.html">Geofabrik Sachsen</a> and select the OSM Data as `Shapefiles`.
-In a next step you will have to move and extract the data into the `Vektor Data` Folder.
+* **Geofabrik OSM Data** visit <a href="https://download.geofabrik.de/europe/germany/sachsen.html">Geofabrik Sachsen</a>.
+Download and store the OSM Data into the `Vector Data` Folder in Shapefile-format (`sachsen-latest-free.shp.zip`).
+In addtition it will be necessary to ectract the Data to get access

    </details>

 # Required software
-   * QGIS Desktop 3.22 including the Plugins
+   * QGIS Desktop 3.16 including the Plugins

      * SAGA 7.8.2-14
      * GDAL 3.4.2